robenkleene/audio-references/ableton-live/ableton-live-clips.md

 # Ableton Live Clips

 - Double-click to create a warp marker
-- Shift drag on the audio to move the audio under the warp marker
+- `⇧Drag` on the audio to move the audio under the warp marker
+- If all the clip slots are filled, use `Create > Insert Scene` (`⌘I`) to add another scene

 ## Scrubbing